vaniPathakoti/SuperStore_Project/README.md

-# Sample_SuperStore_Project
+# Sample_SuperStore_Project_Tableau

-The "Sample Super Store" is a fictional dataset often used for training and learning purposes in Power BI and other data analytics tools.
+The "Sample Super Store" is a fictional dataset often used for training and learning purposes in Tableau and other data analytics tools.
 It represents a simulated dataset of sales and business operations for a retail superstore.
 Here's a brief description:

 Sample Super Store Dataset: